 Even if you take reasonable precautions to protect your pipes from freezing, some unexpected events can still put them at risk.
 Your furnace could suddenly fail, or for people in warm climates, a freak cold snap could arrive.
 But even with little notice, there are ways to avert disaster.

 - Keep an eye on the weather forecast.
 In extremely low temperatures, you may need to take extra precautionary measures.
+Outdoor temperatures below 20 degrees Fahrenheit will create especially high risk for frozen pipes.

 - Maintain a minimum temperature.
 It may be tempting to shut the furnace off if you’re leaving town for a few days, but you should keep your thermostat set to no lower than 55 degrees to avoid pipe freezes.